photo-cli/photo-cli/CONTRIBUTING.md

 ### 3. Fork & Develop on Release Branch

-Create a fork on your local repository and work on your related version branch.
+Fork the repository and work on your related version branch.

 While developing, consider the following items;

 - Follow our [code style](#code-style-rules).
 - For new features; write unit, integration, end-to-end tests.
-- For fixing bugs, we should add tests that highlight current behavior is broken.
+- For fixing bugs, add tests that highlight the broken behavior.
 - Keep your commits atomic and descriptive.
-It should revolve only one task.
+Each commit should revolve around only one task.
 - For commit messages, use our [commit message formats](#commit-message-formats).
 - Not too large with unrelated things in the same commit.
 - Not so small changes applied on many commits.